Ayrton3712/cg-learning-hub/README.md

 ## Overview

-Computer graphics relies on a series of well-defined steps — collectively called the **graphics pipeline** — to transform a 3D scene into a 2D image on screen.
+Computer graphics relies on a series of well-defined steps (collectively called the **graphics pipeline**) to transform a 3D scene into a 2D image on screen.
 While these steps are fundamental to fields like video games, simulations, and visualization, their abstract nature makes them notoriously difficult to grasp.

 This project provides an interactive 3D landscape scene where each stage of the pipeline can be toggled, inspected, and manipulated independently.
 By making each transformation visible and controllable, the simulator serves as a hands-on learning tool for anyone studying the fundamentals of computer graphics.